-Sales and purchases on credit take place at prices that compensate for the expected loss of purchasing power during the credit period, even if the period is short

-- a.
-During the last 3 months to 2022 Christmas and first 2 months of 2023 when inflation was about 50%, retailers were seen to be charging prices that compensated for the expected loss of purchasing power in the next purchase.
-Most of them were importers who attributed that type of pricing to the rapid depreciation of the cedi. - b.
+Sales and purchases on credit take place at prices that compensate for the expected loss of purchasing power during the credit period, even if the period is short a.
+During the last 3 months of 2022 and the first 2 months of 2023 when inflation was about 50%, retailers were seen to be charging prices that compensated for expected loss of purchasing power in the next purchase.
+Most of them were importers who attributed that type of pricing to the rapid depreciation of the cedi. b.
 The Institute does not have any evidence to suggest that outside those 5 months, the practice continued.

-Interest rates, wages and prices are linked to a price index

-- a.
-The most commonly known interest rate indexed to the dollar is interest on dollar mortgages. - b.
-To the contrary, Republic Bank, one of the leading mortgage finance institutions in Ghana, is aggressively promoting a cedi mortgage instead of a dollar mortgage. - c.
-Other than some multinational companies whose salaries are traditionally indexed to the dollar, the Institute is yet to learn of any widespread new indexing of wages and salaries to the dollar.
+Interest rates, wages and prices are linked to a price index a.
+The most commonly known interest rational indexed to the US dollar is interest on US dollar mortgages. b.
+To the contrary, Republic Bank, one of the leading mortgage finance institutions in Ghana, is aggressively promoting a cedi mortgage at reduced interest rate instead of a US dollar mortgage. c.
+Other than some multinational companies whose salaries are traditionally indexed to the US dollar, the Institute is yet to learn of any widespread new indexing of wages and salaries to the US dollar.

-While the above four (4) factors are largely qualitative, available data and anecdotal evidence suggest that those four (4) indicators have either not occurred or, in cases where they seem to have happened, they were not widespread.
+Though the above 4 factors are largely qualitative, existing data and anecdotal evidence suggests that those 4 indicators have either not occurred or where they seem to have occurred, they were not widespread.

-4.0: ECONOMIC THEORIES OF HYPERINFLATION
+4.0: CONSIDERATION FOR ECONOMIC THEORIES OF HYPERINFLATION